7. Functionsï

 ## <environment: namespace:base>

-Nevertheless, some functionality might be implemented in a compiled programming language such as C, C++, or Fortran; notice a call to .Internal in the source code of paste, .Primitive in list, or .Call in runif.
-Therefore, we will sometimes have to dig a little bit deeper to access the underlying source code; see Chapter 14 for more details.
+Nevertheless, some functionality might be implemented in compiled programming languages such as C, C++, or Fortran; notice a call to .Internal in the source code of paste, .Primitive in list, or .Call in runif.
+Therefore, we will sometimes have to dig a bit deeper to access the underlying definition; see Chapter 14 for more details.

 R is a functional programming language.
-As such, it shares a number of common features with other languages that emphasise on the role of function manipulation in software development (e.g., Common Lisp, Scheme, OCaml, Haskell, Clojure, F#).
-Let us explore them now.
+As such, it shares several features with other languages that emphasise the role of function manipulation in software development (e.g., Common Lisp, Scheme, OCaml, Haskell, Clojure, F#).
+Let’s explore these commonalities now.

 R functions were given the right to a fair go; they are what we refer to as first-class citizens.
-In other words, our interaction with them is not limited to their invocation; we treat them as any other language objects.
-Namely, they can be:
+In other words, our interaction with them is not limited to their invocation; we treat them as any other language object.

 This is why we tend to classify functions as representatives of recursive types (compare is.recursive).